The main sources of real estate law in Poland include:

 There are specific regulations with respect to residential premises regulated under the Act on the Protection of Tenant Rights.
 This Act introduces far-reaching protections for tenants.

-If, after the lapse of the lease term, the tenant continues to use the lease object with the consent of the landlord, it should be considered, in the case of any doubt, that the lease was extended for an indefinite period of time.
+If, after the lapse of the lease term, the tenant continues to use the lease object with the consent of the landlord, it should be considered, in the case of any doubt, that the lease was extended for an indefinite period.

 In all other situations, the tenant is obliged to lease the premises and remove its movables before the end of the lease period.